-• The following log entry indicates that an error occurred at line 12:
+In the following log entry, an error is reported at line 12:

 '''

 t[0] = t[1]+1

 '''

 Because the array was not initialized, the program is using the uninitialized value of t[1] in the addition.
 The memory block containing array t is identified by the call stack that allocated it.